 The traditional line of metered poetry contains a number of rhythmical units, which are called feet.
 The feet in a line are distinguished as a recurring pattern of two or three syllables ("apple" has 2 syllables, "banana" has 3 syllables, etc.).
 The pattern, or foot, is designated according to the number of syllables contained, and the relationship in each foot between the strong and weak syllables.

-Thus: $$ = a stressed (or strong, or LOUD) syllable U = an unstressed (or weak, or quiet) syllable foot has two or three syllables with a constant beat pattern .
+Thus: LOUD) syllable stressed =a (or strong, or U = an unstressed (or weak, or quiet) syllable In other words, any line of poetry with a systematic rhythm has a certain number of feet, and each foot has two or three syllables with a constant beat pattern.